10 Steps to Becoming a Diplomatic Security Service Security Engineering Officer

 Join us in delivering world-class security and technical services and protecting U.S. interests around the world.

-We look forward to receiving your application for the Security Engineering Officer.
+We look forward to receiving your application for the Security Engineering Officer position.